outsinre/outsinre.github.com/_posts/2019-04-10-elastic-stack.md

 # Filebeat

 1. Filebeat support various outputs but we usually just send the events directly to Elasticsearch or to Logstash for additional processing.
+Events can also be sent to products out of the Elastic Stack like Kafka.
 2. Filebeat uses *backpressure-sensative* protocol to do congestion control, adjusting the speed of reading log entries in accord with Logstash or Elasticsearch staus.
 3. 'inputs' generate 'event's in Json format; 'processors' filters events; 'output' ships events out.